legislation/data-documentation/api/xml-intro.md

   <leg:Primary>...</leg:Primary>
 </Legislation>
 ```

+### Prefixes are context-dependent

 Note that different documents (and different elements within a document) may declare their own prefix for any namespace, or declare a namespace as the default one with no prefix.

 For example, various CLML documents use the `leg` and `ukl` namespaces to represent the `http://www.legislation.gov.uk/namespaces/legislation` namespace, but most declare it as the default namespace using `xmlns` and then do not use a prefix at all (and some documents use multiple prefixes for the same namespace in different places).

 Make sure when you parse XML that you are checking for both the local name and the actual *namespace*, not a prefix or just a local name.
+When processing or querying XML, you may need to tell your XML processor which prefix corresponds to which namespace.
+For an example, see the [a note on XPath namespace prefixes](#a-note-on-xpath-namespace-prefixes) section below.

 ## Parsing XML